Pidgeot/python-lnp/readme.rst

 Graphics packs are generally compatible with mods.
 When combining mods, the current graphics pack is merged first followed by the selected mods.
 Because the PyLNP logs the installed raws, it can also update the graphics on modded savegames.
 This is done by recreating the logged merge with new graphics at the base, and replacing the savegame raws, if nothing worse than overlapping changes was found and the previous set (including graphics) could be rebuilt exactly.

 For mod authors:  note that the reduced raw format is equivalent to copying over a vanilla install - missing files are taken to be vanilla.
 Modifying existing files instead of adding new files decreases the chance of producing conflicting raws without a merge conflict.
-The merge logic handles raw/*.txt, and data/speech/*.txt
+The merge logic handles "raw/*.txt", and "data/speech/*.txt".
+All scripts and inits which may be added to the raw folder by mods reliant on DFHack should also be handled correctly.